How Much Garlic Powder Equals One Clove?

 This post may contain affiliate links.
 Please read our disclosure policy.

-Keep reading to find out how much garlic powder equals one clove, what other ingredients you can use to substitute for fresh garlic, and even how to make homemade garlic powder at home!
+Keep reading to find out how much garlic powder equals one clove, what other ingredients you can use to substitute for fresh garlic, and even how to make your own garlic powder at home!

 One-eighth teaspoon of garlic powder is equal to one standard-sized garlic clove.
 If you’re using this garlic powder to clove ratio, make sure the powder you’re using is pure garlic and not garlic salt, which requires a different substitution ratio.